utl-shadab/portfolio-2025/README.md

 # Arrow Edge Studio

-This is a Next.js project for Baker Studio, a design and development agency.
+This is a Next.js project for Arrow Edge Studio, a design and development agency.

 ## Getting Started